TVR: Introduction of the Vixen

 The TVR Vixen Series 1 was unveiled at the British motor show in October 1967.
 It proved popular, and generated many new orders for cars.
 With the launch of the Vixen, TVR transitioned back to making their own fiberglass bodies, rather than depending on Grantura Plastics to build them.
 Despite the sales success of the Vixen, the company still recorded an overall loss for 1967, and financial advisors began to recommend to Arthur Lilley that the company be shut down.
 Martin resolved to improve TVR's financial fortunes with increased production in 1968.

-Around this time, in early 1968, the prospect of putting the TVR Tina into production became infeasible due to the significant expense of building a steel-bodied car.
+Around this time, in early 1968, the prospect of putting the TVR Tina into production became unfeasible due to the significant expense of building a steel-bodied car.
 The project was cancelled, with the only two existing Tinas being the two prototype cars.
 Bill Last also approached TVR and suggested a merger so that TVR Engineering could begin building the Trident in larger volumes.
 TVR declined this offer.